United Nations Office for Disaster Risk Reduction: Management

-Risk Knowledge
+Risk knowledge

 Global Assessment Report

 The Global Assessment Report on Disaster Risk Reduction (GAR) is the United Nation’s biennial global review and analysis of the natural hazards that are affecting humanity.
 The GAR monitors risk patterns and trends and progress in disaster risk reduction while providing strategic policy guidance to countries and the international community.

 The Report is produced in collaboration and consultation with a wide range of stakeholders, including various UN agencies, governments, academic and research institutions, donors and technical organizations and specialists.

-The Global Assessment Report 2015 is titled ‘Making Development Sustainable: The Future of Disaster Risk Management’ and reviews the disaster risk governance under the HFA and assess to what extent the expected outcome of the HFA has been achieved.
+The Global Assessment Report 2015 is titled "Making Development Sustainable: The Future of Disaster Risk Management" and reviews the disaster risk governance under the HFA and assess to what extent the expected outcome of the HFA has been achieved.
 The report can be accessed here Global Assessment Report 2015.

 PreventionWeb

-Launched in 2007, PreventionWeb provides a common platform for institutions to connect, exchange experiences and share information about DRR.
+Launched in 2007, PreventionWeb provides a common online platform for institutions to connect, exchange experiences and share information about DRR.
 Readers can submit content to PreventionWeb, as well as syndicate PreventionWeb content to their own websites.
 The website is updated daily and contains DRR news, events, online discussions, contact directories, policy documents, reference documents, training and academic programmes, jobs, terminology, and country information, as well as audio and video content.

 Initiatives

 Making Cities Resilient

-The Making Cities Resilient: 'My City is getting ready!' campaign, launched in May 2010 initially for five years, addresses issues of local governance and urban risk while drawing upon previous UNDRR Campaigns on safer schools and hospitals, as well as on the sustainable urbanizations principles developed in the UN-Habitat World Urban Campaign 2009-2013.
+The Making Cities Resilient: 'My City is getting ready!' campaign, launched in May 2010 initially for five years, addresses issues of local governance and urban risk while drawing upon previous UNDRR Campaigns on safer schools and hospitals, as well as on the sustainable urbanizations principles developed in the UN-Habitat World Urban Campaign 2009–2013.
 As of August 2015, over 2,600 municipalities and local governments participate in “The Making Cities Resilient: 'My City is getting ready!'” campaign.